(Editor’s note: Larger pdf versions of the charts depicted below appear on this article’s companion page, Demographics at a Glance.)

 [i] Rebecca Moore, “Race and Family in Jonestown: What the Numbers Say.”
 Paper given November 2002 at the Society for the Scientific Study of Religion, Salt Lake City, UT.

 [ii] Rebecca Moore, “Demographics and the Black Religious Culture of Peoples Temple,” in Peoples Temple and Black Religion in America, ed.
-Rebecca Moore, Anthony B. Pinn, and Mary Sawyer, pp. 57–80 (Bloomington: Indiana University Press, 2004).
+Rebecca Moore, Anthony B. Pinn, and Mary Sawyer, pp. 57–80 (Bloomington: University of Indiana Press, 2004).

 [iv] Archie Smith Jr., The Relational Self: Ethics and Therapy from the Black Church Perspective (Nashville: Abingdon, 1982); John R. Hall, Gone from the Promised Land: Jonestown in American Cultural History (New Brunswick, NJ: Transaction Books, 1987); and Mary McCormick Maaga, Hearing the Voices of Jonestown (Syracuse, NY: Syracuse University Press, 1998).